 This deployment took well under an hour.
 We were really grateful for this since it started to rain really hard right as we got back in the trucks!
 By that time the remote sensor data was already available in real-time via any web browser at Tools.Valarm.net so we watched the water levels rising from the convenience of our iPhones and Androids in the vehicles.

 Using handy Linear Scalers we convert the raw sensor range of 4-20mA to the real world range of 0-34 feet and can use that calculated value for all applications like mapping, graphing, analysis, and APIs.
 See this how to step-by-step tutorial for more on setting up linear scalers on Valarm Tools Cloud.

 Using Valarm’s JSON API, the GIS team at Seneca integrates Valarm environmental sensor data with the Esri ArcGIS platform.
 This improves overall operations and effectiveness since they know more about the current states of their widely distributed assets.
 It also provides power analysis and modeling capabilities in addition to alerting and executive dashboards.

 Remote water monitoring has been our biggest market thus far even though with Valarm you can literally monitor anything, anywhere!
 Next up we’ll be monitoring water quality in streams – pH, conductivity, specific gravity, total dissolved solids (TDS), salinity.
-There’s a wide variety of things Valarm is monitoring from air quality on drones to the ebola vaccine in coolers, check out the Valarm blog to get a better idea of how easily and cost-effective you can remotely monitor what matters most to you.

-Please don’t hesitate to contact us if you have any questions, comments, or suggestions!
+Please don’t hesitate to contact us at Info@Valarm.net if you’ve got any questions.